 However, a nutritious, well-balanced breakfast can give you energy and prevent you from eating too much during the rest of the day.

 Here are the 12 best foods you can eat in the morning.

 Eggs are undeniably healthy and delicious.

-In one study, men ate either eggs or a bagel for breakfast.
-They felt more satisfied after the eggs, and took in fewer calories during the rest of the day (3).
+In one study, men who ate eggs for breakfast felt more satisfied and took in fewer calories during the rest of the day than those who consumed a bagel (3).

-Eggs are also one of the best sources of choline, a nutrient that's very important for brain and liver health (6).
+Eggs are also one of the best sources of choline, a very important nutrient for brain and liver health (6).

 Eggs are also very versatile.
 For example, hard-boiled eggs make a great portable breakfast that can be prepared ahead of time.